NATSpeech/NATSpeech/README.md

 # NATSpeech

-A boilerplate for Non-Autoregressive Text-to-Speech.
-We implement the following features in this boilerplate:
+A Non-Autoregressive Text-to-Speech (NAR-TTS) framework.
+We implement the following features in this framework:

 - Data processing for non-autoregressive Text-to-Speech using [Montreal Forced Aligner](https://github.com/MontrealCorpusTools/Montreal-Forced-Aligner).